avocado-framework/avocado/docs/source/guides/contributor/chapters/how.rst

 Suggest enhancements
 --------------------

-.. warning:: TOOD: Describe how to suggest features
+.. warning:: TODO: Describe how to suggest features

 Contribute with code
 --------------------